Southport: 19th century

 On the night of 9 December 1886, the worst lifeboat disaster in the history of the UK occurred off the shores of Southport.
 A cargo ship called the Mexico was on its way to South America when it found itself in difficulty.
 Lifeboats from Lytham, St. Annes, and Southport set off to try to rescue those aboard the vessel.
 The crews battled against storm-force winds as they rowed towards the casualty.
 The entire crew from the St. Anne's boat was lost and all but two of the Southport crew were too.
-In all, 28 lifeboatmen lost their lives on that night, leaving many widows and fatherless children.
+In all, 28 lifeboatmen were lost.

 A memorial was erected in Duke Street Cemetery and there is a permanent display in the museum at The Atkinson on Lord Street.
 There is also a memorial inside the Lifeboat house, now operated by the Southport Offshore Rescue Trust.
 Mexico was just one of many shipwrecks in the Southport area.